Skip to main content

 Gibanica

-Layered cheese pie made with phyllo dough, eggs, and local cheese.
-Can be savory or sweet.
-A versatile Balkan specialty.
+A layered cheese pie of phyllo dough, eggs, and local cheese, made either savory or sweet depending on the cook.
+A Balkan staple.

 Allergens: